DOI-ONRR/doi-extractives-data/src/markdown/downloads/default.md

   <!--Federal revenue by location-->
   <li class="downloads-download_links">
     <h3 id="all-revenue">Revenue by year</h3>
-    <p>These datasets include natural resource revenues for U.S. federal lands and offshore areas by calendar and fiscal years.
-It does not include Native American lands, privately owned lands, or U.S. state lands.</p>
+    <p>These datasets include natural resource revenue for Native American lands and U.S. federal lands and offshore areas by calendar and fiscal years.
+It does not include privately owned lands or state-owned lands.</p>
     <download-data-link to="/downloads/federal-revenue-by-location/">Downloads and documentation</download-data-link>
   </li>
   <!--Federal revenue by company-->